-- 69% of millennials worldwide want businesses to better facilitate customers getting involved in social issues.
+- 81% of millennials expect businesses to make a public commitment to charitable causes and social responsibility.
 Traditionally, brands don’t make statements on political or social issues to avoid alienating parts of their audience.
 But choosing to take a stand and make a statement could be the best way to capture millennial attention and loyalty.

 Here’s a great example of a credit card ad that speaks to the interests and needs of millennials today:

 A credit card ad targeting older generations might focus on all the great things they could buy.
-Instead this ad illustrates a credit card as the way to unlock amazing experiences.
+Instead, this ad illustrates a credit card as a way to unlock amazing experiences.

-What you hear about millennials is true — they’re glued to their smartphones.
+As they’ve aged, one thing about millennials remains constant: they’re glued to their smartphones.
 More millennials own smartphones than any other generation, and they use them constantly.
 In fact, 25% of millennials spend an average of 5 hours a day on their mobile phones, while 25% check their phones more than 100 times per day.

-Social media is an important marketing channel for almost every generation.
-But it’s especially key for millennials.
+Social media is an important marketing channel for almost every generation, but it’s especially key when looking for ways to market to millennials.
 Check out these statistics that illustrate why:

-- 63% of millennials stay updated on brands through social networks.
+- 90.4% of millennials are active on social media.

 When marketing to millennials, your social media strategy can’t be just about sharing valuable content and promoting sales.
-Those kinds of social profiles are stale and fail to inspire a socially-active generation.
-You need to take an active role to engage your audience by keeping up with what matters most to them and then fitting your branding around what they’re most interested in.
+You need to take an active role to engage your audience by keeping up with what matters most to them and then tailoring your brand messages around what they’re most interested in.

 Your native brand message can only get you so far with millennials.
 What sets this generation apart is the fact that they’re often adverse to advertising and instead rely on recommendations from friends to decide what to buy.

 - 82% of customers said they were likely to follow the recommendation of a micro-influencer (with 1,000 followers or fewer).